DATA-BACKED GUIDE · UPDATED JULY 2026

 How to pay less

-• Have an honest conversation with your vet about which treatments give real quality-of-life gains for the cost.
+- Have an honest conversation with your vet about which treatments give real quality-of-life gains for the cost, rather than defaulting to the most aggressive option.

-• Ask whether your GP vet can deliver part of the plan rather than referring everything.
+- Ask whether your GP vet can deliver part of the plan, such as post-op checks or blood tests, rather than referring the whole course.

-• If your pet is insured, check your annual and condition limits early so you can plan the course.
+- If your pet is insured, check your annual and per-condition limits early so you can plan a realistic course before you commit to it.

-• Discuss palliative care openly, since keeping a pet comfortable can be both kinder and cheaper than aggressive treatment.
+- Discuss palliative care openly.
+Keeping a pet comfortable can be both kinder and cheaper than pushing on with treatment that has a low chance of success.

 Common questions